paylesworth/Dirty-REST/README.md

  - 1.1   2015-11-04  Implement PUT to update items
  - 1.1.1 2015-11-05  Moved PHP config variables to `config.json`
  - 1.1.2 2015-11-12  Fixed POST error.
 Check to make sure that a collection is configured.
 Add error message if it can't write to the storage file.
+ - 1.1.3 2015-11-12  Added ability to accept JSON data as well as Form data for POST and PUT